pascalvanderheiden/multi-container-wordpress-azure/README.md

 - In Wordpress, install the plugin "CDN Enabler".
 Or, when you have the wp-content folder mounted in Azure Storage, decompress the plugin from the wordpress-plugins folder in this repro and copy it into the "Plugins" folder using Azure Storage Explorer.
 - Go to Plugins and Enable the plugin.
 Change the settings of the plugin and point it to the CDN Endpoint you've created earlier.
+- Go to Azure, to your CDN Endpoint, and trigger a purge all to refresh.
+I've included a bash script in the deploy folder to trigger the purge in bash.

 ## Contributing
 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.microsoft.com.